 After the end of the insurgency, Mira moved to Kathmandu in search of a brighter future.
-A chance encounter with Richard Ball, director of Trail Running Nepal, saw her enter her first trail running competition.
+A chance encounter with Richard Bull, director of Trail Running Nepal, saw her enter her first trail running competition.
 She placed first, and has since raced around the world, winning many prestigious events and even being named National Geographic Adventurer of the Year.

 Following an injury in early 2016, Mira has focussed her efforts on developing a new generation of athletes in Nepal, giving them the opportunities she feels so lucky to have had.

 Nepal is modernising rapidly, but it remains a deeply patriarchal society.Life for women is hard, particularly in rural areas, where girls are expected to help rear animals, do house and farmwork and raise siblings from a young age.
 Despite being illegal, child marriage is common, and as a result many girls leave school early.
 Very few have the opportunity to study, travel, choose careers and take control of their own destinies.

-1. Training and Education Grant
+Training and Education Scholarship

-The program will offer to the young women:
+The program will offer:

 - Personalized coaching from Mira on trail and ultra running

-- 12 months’ housing and food allowance
+- 9 months’ housing and food allowance

 - Allowance for professional development including travel costs and entry fee to races around Nepal, NATHM trail guide certification